arahi7860/mongo-intro/readme.md

 ## Learning Objectives

-- Compare and contrast relational to document based (NoSql) databases
+- Introduce databases, specifically non-relational databases
 - Setup local MongoDB server
 - Define what a document is in the context of MongoDB
 - CRUD documents using Mongo CLI